monkeywithacupcake/stuffimade/README.md

 # Stuff I Made
 A simple list of some things I've made (besides blogs..those are everywhere).
 It's so fun to create things that I honestly lose track once I usher things out into the world unless I maintain them for some purpose.
 To that end, the iOS Apps are very easy to track - Apple tells me about them every week.
-And, well, I'm all over Gifts Done because that is my baby.
+I closed Gifts Done in 2021 and sent last gifts in summer 2022.

+## Data Science

+### Washington State COVID tracker

+#### Status
+No longer updated.

+I was updating daily here in [my covid wa github repo](https://github.com/monkeywithacupcake/covid-19-wa).
+The repo powered a [codepen](https://codepen.io/jessachandler/pen/zYGEbRK) that showed how cases and deaths were tracking over time by county.

+#### What it does
+I made a tracker when I felt like the details were not being tracked before the state rolled out the Tableau.
+Before that, there was no way to see trends or get a broader picture.

+#### Stack
+R
+javascript

+### Kitsap County Bike Map

+#### Status
+Actively building and growing.

+#### What it does
+Shows a map with pictures and details of places to park a bike in Kitsap County.
+There is an RPub and a Google Map Layer, so folks can use it on the go to find nearest bike parking.

+#### Stack
+Human (humans have to do a heavy lift here of identifying bike parking and taking pictures + adding to a google map is manual)
+R

 ## Web App
 I wanted to put my programming skills to use and make a real thing.